Kwisss/GoogleWordcloud/README.md

    pip install -r GoogleWordcloud/requirements.txt

    ##Importand!
 You need to be in the right enviorment so opening a terminal with cmd_windows.bat is mandetory!

-5.1 How to update main EdgeGPT (the one used by this extension)

-If you have an old version, or you want to update the main script, open cmd_windows.bat, and run `pip install EdgeGPT`.
-To see current version, type `conda list EdgeGPT`.

 6. In webui.py edit Line 164 add --chat --extensions GoogleWordcloud to make it look something like this: